The Ringer (2005 film): Plot

 Steve Barker suddenly receives a promotion at work and is forced to fire his friend Stavi, a hard-working immigrant janitor at the company.
 Steve reluctantly does so but hires Stavi to work around his apartment.
 While working, Stavi loses three fingers in a lawnmower accident and reveals that he does not have health insurance; Steve decides to raise $28,000 within two weeks to pay for the surgery to reattach Stavi's fingers.

 His uncle Gary owes $40,000 in gambling debts and suggests that they fix the Special Olympics in San Marcos, Texas to solve both of their financial problems.
 Steve reluctantly enters the Special Olympics under the guise of being a high-functioning young man named "Jeffy Dahmor" with a developmental disability.
 Assuming that Steve will easily defeat the legitimate contenders, Gary bets $100,000 that reigning champion Jimmy Washington won't win the gold medal.
 Despite initial disgust at pretending to be intellectually disabled, Steve goes along for Stavi.

 During the competition, Steve falls in love with Lynn, a Special Olympics volunteer.
 During this time, 6 other contestants see through Steve's act, so he tells them the truth about Stavi.
-As Steve decides to leave after exposure, they ask him to stay, resolving to help Steve save Stavi's fingers because they want to see the arrogant Jimmy lose.
+As Steve decides to leave after exposure, they ask him to stay, resolving to help Steve save Stavi's fingers primarily because they're fed up with Jimmy winning all the time.
+In the meantime, Steve befriends the other contestants and they put Steve through a series of training regimens.

-In the meantime, Steve befriends the other contestants: he encourages Thomas to talk to a girl he likes and even takes the group to see a showing of Dirty Dancing.
-Steve gradually gets to know Lynn more but is dismayed to learn that she is seeing David; after Steve discovers that David is cheating behind Lynn's back, she breaks up with him.
-At one point, Steve feels remorse for taking part in the Special Olympics and tells a priest in a confession booth, only for the priest to punch him in the face and kick him out of the church.
+Steve encourages Thomas to talk to a girl he likes, who is currently seeing Jimmy, and even takes the group to see a showing of Dirty Dancing.
+Steve gradually gets to know Lynn more but is dismayed to learn that she is engaged to David and during a double date, he discovers David to be a pathological liar when talking to a waitress; after Steve discovers that David is cheating on Lynn with that same waitress, Lynn ends things with him.
+At one point, Steve feels remorse for taking part in the Special Olympics and tells a priest in a confession booth, only for the priest to punch him in the face and kick him out of the church, and later bet on him to win.
+During the formal dance, Steve and Lynn grow close, but Steve almost kisses her during a dance and Lynn hastily retreats.
+The next day, Lynn, feeling that she led Steve on, considers resigning her position.